Reporting obligation

 UK EMIR errors and omissions notification form

-You can use this form to notify us about any errors or omissions in your reports under Article 9 of UK EMIR.
+You should use this form to notify us of any errors or omissions you deem to be material in your reports under Article 9 of UK EMIR.

 How to fulfil the reporting obligation